Genez-io/genezio-documentation/docs/examples/go-experimental/getting-started.md

 ### “Classes”

-GO doesn’t have the notion of “classes”.
+Go doesn’t have the notion of “classes”.
 We have, thankfully, an alternative.
 Structs with attached methods.
 For the rest of this page, we will refer to them as `genezio classes`, or simply `classes`.
 Our parser will choose and analyze the first struct it finds (not necessarily the first declared) that has the following properties:

 - is exported (starts with a capital letter)
 - has at least one method attached